vadimcn/codelldb/MANUAL.md

 # Starting a New Debug Session

-To start a debugging session you will need to create a [launch configuration](https://code.visualstudio.com/Docs/editor/debugging#_launch-configurations) for your program.
+To start a debugging session, you will need to create a [launch configuration](https://code.visualstudio.com/Docs/editor/debugging#_launch-configurations) for your program.
 Here's a minimal one:

 ```javascript
 {